aws-samples/intelligent-shopping-assistant/web_ui/UI_deployment_README.md

 ![API](../assets/configurations.png)

-(1) copy the index name to the 'index' parameters
+(1) copy the account and region to the 'account' and 'region' parameters

 (2) copy the assistant invoke url from api gateway